vishruti-patel/fetch-rewards-analysis/README.md

 The objective of the first part of this challenge is to design a structured Relational Data Model from the provided unstructured JSON data.
 I have used dbdiagram.io for designing the ER diagram.
 Below stated is my approach behind the data model.

 1. **Analyzing the JSON schema**: Using the basic information provided, I analyzed the datasets and found that 2 of the attributes (rewardsReceiptItemList, cpg) is a nested array.
-2. **Handling nested data**: The nested array RewardReceiptItemList in the receipts dataset contained detailed information about each purchased item, barcode, description, final_price, and other attributes.
+2. **Handling nested data**: The nested array 'RewardReceiptItemList' in the receipts dataset contained detailed information about each purchased item, barcode, description, final_price, and other attributes.
 To normalize this data, I created a separate table receipt_items_data with a foreign key (receipt_id) linking it back to the Receipt table.
 Another attribute cpgs from Brands table is a nested array CPG containing $ref and $id, without additional details provided.
 Assuming the potential for future expansion of this data, I created another 'cpg' table with the cpg_id as a foreign key in the Brands table.
 This allows for potential integration with a more detailed Consumer Packaged Goods dataset.
 3. **Identifying Key Entities and Relationships**: After handling the nested attributes with the above stated assumptions, I concluded main entities of this challenge: Users data, receipts data, receipt_items_data, brands data, cpgs_data along with the Primary Keys and Foreign Keys for each table as shown in the ER diagram.
 Moreover, I idenitfied one-to-many relationships among each entities as displayed in the screenshot below.
 4. **Designing the ER diagram**: To illustrate the relational data model, I used dbdiagram.io.